ASSOCIATION FOR COMMUNITY ORGANIZATION AND SOCIAL ADMINISTRATION

 ARTICLE IX – JOURNAL

-The Board of Directors may authorize the preparation and production of a professional peer reviewed journal, titled Journal of Community Practice, to further the purposes and goals of the Association.
-The Board shall elect the Journal Editor or Editors.
-The Journal Editors are non-voting ex-officio members of the Board of Directors.
+9.1 The Board shall authorize the preparation and production of a professional peer reviewed journal, titled Journal of Community Practice: Organizing, Planning, Development, and Change (JCP) to further the purposes and goals of the Association.

 ARTICLE X – REVISIONS AND AMENDMENTS

-10.1 These Articles of Association must be reviewed by an ad hoc Bylaws Committee of the Board at a minimum of every five (5) years.
+10.1 These Articles of Association must be reviewed by the Governance Committee of the Board at a minimum of every five (5) years.

 10.2 These Articles of Association may be revised and/or amended by a two-thirds vote of all members present at the Annual Meeting of the Board of Directors.
 The proposed amendment shall first receive the endorsement in writing of a minimum of four elected members of the Board of Directors.
 It shall then be communicated to all ACOSA members and Board members at least one month prior to the Annual Meeting.